domiyanyue/my_notes/C++_knowledge_for_SYCL.md

     auto func4 = [=,&x](){}; // (4), default capture by copy, excep x by reference
 ```
 As we can see, we can specify the default capture mode using & (by reference) or =(by value) and specific capture for certain
 variables.
 In example (3). y and z are captured by reference and x is by value.
+In example (4), y and z are captured by value and x
+is by reference.
+The machnism of capture list simply the senario where we want to pass an argument that is in current scope.

 * Example 3: capture example using this
 *this* keyworkd can be used in capture clause to reprent by-refernce copy of the current object.
 Check following example, the lambda